A Fort Wayne man was convicted on all counts Friday in the killings of three people on Thanksgiving Day two years ago.

 Joyner also claimed to be the only shooter, saying he fired six shots from a revolver and then grabbed a .40-caliber handgun on the table in the living room and fired more shots – something he had not said previously to investigators.

 Prosecutors during the four-day trial said Pinkston also had a gun, tying him to the weapon through .40-caliber ammunition found in places he had been.
+Several .40-caliber shell casings were found inside the one-story home on Downingtown Drive.

 A woman inside the home said she saw Pinkston reach into his pants, presumably for a weapon.
 A man who was shot twice but survived testified that he saw Pinkston with a gun.